 Never forget that.

-When you decide to pitch an investor, make sure that every word coming out of your mouth is something that grabs their attention.
+When you decide to pitch anyone, make sure that every word coming out of your mouth is something that grabs their attention.

 Also published on Medium.